brightspot/react-examples/restification/README.md

 ## How everything works

+Brightspot powers the creation of the REST Mapping API but there is added value with RESTification

 #### 2. Use the GraphQL schema for type generation without exposing the endpoint to the public

 Running: